 In January 2010, the FASB issued ASU 2010-06, Fair Value Measurements and Disclosures (Topic 820): Improving Disclosures about Fair Value Measurements ("ASU 2010-06").
 ASU 2010-06 amends Subtopic 820-10 with new disclosure requirements and clarification of existing disclosure requirements.
 New disclosures required include the amount of significant transfers in and out of levels 1 and 2 fair value measurements and the reasons for the transfers.
 In addition, the reconciliation for level 3 activity will be required on a gross rather than net basis.
 ASU 2010-06 provides additional guidance related to the level of disaggregation in determining classes of assets and liabilities and disclosures about inputs and valuation techniques.
-The amendments are effective for annual or interim reporting periods beginning after December 15, 2009, except for the requirement to provide the reconciliation for level 3 activity on a gross basis, which will be effective for fiscal years beginning after December 15, 2009, except for the requirement to provide the Company adopted ASU 2010-6, with the exception of the reconciliation requirements for level 3 activity, on January 1, 2010, which had no impact on the Company's consolidated financial position, results of operations or cash flows.
-The Company does not believe that the adoption of the reconciliation requirements of ASU 2010-6 for level 3 activity will have a material impact on its consolidated financial position, results of operations or cash flows.
+The amendments are effective for annual or interim reporting periods beginning after December 15, 2009, except for the requirement to provide the reconciliation for level 3 activity on a gross basis, which will be effective for fiscal years beginning after December 15, 2010.
+Accordingly, the Company adopted ASU 2010-6, with the exception of the reconciliation requirements for level 3 activity, on January 1, 2010, which had no impact on the Company's consolidated financial position, results of operations or cash flows.
+The adoption of the reconciliation requirements of ASU 2010-6 for level 3 activity will have no impact on its consolidated financial position, results of operations or cash flows

-In July 2010, the FASB issued ASU 2010-10, Disclosures about the Credit Quality of Financing Receivables and the Allowance for Credit Losses (Topic 310) ("ASU 2010-10").
-The main objective of ASU 2010-10 is to provide financial statement users with greater transparency about an entity's allowance for credit losses and the credit quality of its financing receivables.
-In the aftermath of the global economic crisis, effective financial reporting has become the subject of worldwide attention, with a focus on the urgent need for improved accounting standards in a number of areas, including financial instruments.
-ASU 2010-10 is intended to provide additional information to assist financial statement users in assessing an entity's credit risk exposures and evaluating the adequacy of its allowance for credit losses.
-Currently, a high threshold for recognition of credit impairments impedes timely recognition of losses.
-ASU 2010-10 will be effective for interim and annual reporting periods ending on or after December 15, 2010 for disclosures as of the end of a reporting period and will be effective for interim and annual reporting periods on or after December 15, 2010 for disclosures about activity that occurs during a reporting period.
+In July 2010, the FASB issued ASU 2010-20, Disclosures about the Credit Quality of Financing Receivables and the Allowance for Credit Losses (Topic 310) ("ASU 2010-20").
+The main objective of ASU 2010-20 is to provide financial statement users with greater transparency about an entity's allowance for credit losses and the credit quality of its financing receivables.
+ASU 2010-20 is intended to provide additional information to assist financial statement users in assessing an entity's credit risk exposures and evaluating the adequacy of its allowance for credit losses.
+ASU 2010-20 will be effective for interim and annual reporting periods ending on or after December 15, 2010 for disclosures as of the end of a reporting period and will be effective for interim and annual reporting periods on or after December 15, 2010 for disclosures about activity that occurs during a reporting period.
+The adoption of ASU 2010-20 will not have an effect on its consolidated financial position, results of operations or cash flows.